Individual travel grant rules and guidelines

 - GPSA will review applications for travel no earlier than 2 review cycles (2 months) prior to departure.

-In most cases, the Travel Grant will cover costs of airfare, fuel/mileage if driving your own vehicle*, ground transportation (taxi, shuttle services, trains, public transportation), hotels/lodging, meals, and event registration.
+In most cases, the Travel Grant will cover costs of airfare, fuel/mileage if driving your own vehicle, ground transportation transportation (taxi, shuttle services, trains, public transportation), hotels/lodging, meals, and event registration.

 The Travel Grant will not cover the cost of rental cars, phone calls, internet access charges, or any expense prohibited by university policy.
 Expenses paid in cash are not reimbursable.
 Only pay with credit card or check.

 - Note Regarding One-Way Fares: If you decide to purchase two one-way airfares instead of a round-trip fare, you will need to print a quote of a round-trip fare at the time your one-way fares were booked, in order to demonstrate to the ASU Travel Department that the round-trip fare is in fact more expensive.

 GPSA will not give travel advances for any reason.